 Rob: Okay, I can appreciate that.
 Obviously we could spend an entire show on annuities, and maybe I’ll be able to convince you guys to come back and talk about annuities sometime in the future.
 Let’s throw out one more question before we bring this episode to a close.

 That is: do you have any favorite book on retirement or retirement planning that you’ve read, that you’ve liked, [and] that you think those listening might be able to benefit from?
 I know I’m kind of throwing that out there.
-Some interviewees that I talk to don’t have any recommendation, and that’s okay.
+Some interviewees that I talk to don’t have any recommendations, and that’s okay.
 But if you have any that you think are really good that would help folks, we’d love to hear them.

 Maria: You know Rob, I don’t know whether there is a book per se.
 I think there’s a lot of good information out today via the web.
 And rather than be biased towards one particular book, I think there’s some very good personal finance columnists that tend to take different types of views, points and counter-points.
 The personal finance magazines could be a really good start for retirees as well.